YottaDB/YDBDoc/GTMAdminOps/dse.rst

 .. parsed-literal::
     No action taken, enter yes at the CONFIRMATION prompt to initialize global buffers.

 * WCINIT operations are more safely performed by MUPIP RUNDOWN.
-Use this command only under instructions from YottaDB/FIS.
+Use this command only under instructions from YottaDB.

 ---------------------------
 DSE Command Summary